azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/Helm.md

 ## Example

-If you want some sample code that works with this guidance, import (into VSTS or TFS) or fork (into GitHub) this repo:
+If you want some sample code that works with this guidance, import (into Azure DevOps or Azure DevOps Server) or fork (into GitHub) this repo:

 ```
 https://github.com/adventworks/dotnetcore-k8s-sample